 In the Pilbara, our Aboriginal heritage programme meets our obligations for identification, assessment, protection and management of Aboriginal heritage sites.
 As part of the programme, our heritage team works closely with Aboriginal Traditional Owners to effectively manage activities around cultural heritage sites.
+Participation of the Aboriginal Traditional Owners in managing their cultural heritage is essential in order to ensure that Rio Tinto’s activities are conducted in a culturally appropriate manner.

 Our heritage team is one of the largest and most experienced of its kind in the resources industry.
 Our professionals include qualified archaeologists, anthropologists, specialists in cultural heritage management, Geographical Information Systems, information management and community liaison, all of whom collectively facilitate the management of Aboriginal cultural heritage across our iron ore tenements and mining leases in Western Australia.